 A myriad of state and federal laws also exist related to placing fencing over waterways that run through your property.
 In some locations, it is illegal to fence over a public waterway to prevent its use for recreational boat passing.

-In some states, you are allowed to establish some type of fencing across waterways on your property to allow livestock to water by not escape or to keep domestic pets from leaving the property.
+In some states, you are allowed to establish some type of fencing across waterways on your property to allow livestock to water but not escape or to keep domestic pets from leaving the property.

-Stringing barbed wire and using trees, wood post, or metal T-posts to create a perimeter or in-property fencing to secure livestock, and prevent trespassing in some states, but specific guidelines pertaining to the above water positioning of both the lowest and highest portions of the fence do exist.
+Stringing barbed wire and using trees, wood posts, or metal T-posts to create a perimeter or in-property fencing to secure livestock, and prevent trespassing in some states, but specific guidelines pertaining to the above water positioning of both the lowest and highest portions of the fence do exist.

 Floating fences, homemade or manufactured, are also legal in some states.
 However, even if you are fortunate enough to live in a state which allows you to fence across a waterway, that doesn’t mean you have the legal right to prevent the public from using the area of the creek, stream, pond, or river that is on your land.

-Right to portage laws in some states permit a member of the public to use the waterway for recreational purposes by maneuvering under, over, or around fencing in the “least intrusive” way possible – without causing any damage on any private or personal property.
+Right-to-portage laws in some states permit a member of the public to use the waterway for recreational purposes by maneuvering under, over, or around fencing in the “least intrusive” way possible – without causing any damage on any private or personal property.

 Several state laws indicate a property owner can create a barrier, but also mandate that the structure not inhibit public recreational use of the waterway.
 In a situation like this, hanging a gate and not stringing fencing across the waterway, should not violate state law and still prevent livestock from escaping.

-During a SHTF scenario, the gate could be permanently chained and locked to help deter trespassing – if you are no longer concerned with the long arm of the government issuing you a warning letter or a fine.
+During an SHTF scenario, the gate could be permanently chained and locked to help deter trespassing – if you are no longer concerned with the long arm of the government issuing you a warning letter or a fine.

 States with stringent waterway fencing laws also require an inspection of the barrier after it is built – some during the planning stages.
 If the government official does not approve the waterway fencing, appeals and court petitions are available to property owners to try and overturn the determination.